72 Hours in Victoria: Spring Itinerary

 9:00 pm | Live Music or Theatre

 After dinner, take in some live music or theatre.
 Irish Times Pub and The Bard & Banker Pub (both on Government Street) have nightly house bands, and there are lots of other great venues around the city where you can find jazz, indie, or electronic music.
-Check out the online event calendar or visit Do250.com for more live music listings.
 If you prefer theatre or opera, research what’s happening at The Royal & McPherson Theatres.

 9:00 am | Breakfast at Nourish Kitchen & Cafe